The best Ecommerce chatbot use cases

 Tasks for chatbots in Ecommerce

-Chatbots can identify the products & services that your customers are interested in.
+AI chatbots for ecommerce can identify the products & services that your customers are interested in.
 Keeping these in mind, the bots can recommend higher quality products that would serve the customer better.

 This helps you and your customers as they pay a bit more, but get products & services that are better suited for the purpose they will be used for.